Best 9mm Magazine Speed Loader [Updated]

 Glock Magazine Loader Review

-While it’s not the fanciest, it is made with very durable polymer and is the most cost effective.
+While it’s not the fanciest, it is made with durable polymer and is the most cost-effective.

 No mechanics or parts to have to deal with, the Glock makes good on being easier on the hands and fingers.
-To use this product all you do is place it over the magazine, slide the ammo in, and push down the handle.
+To use it, simply place it over the magazine, slide the ammo in, and push down the handle.

-The Glock magazine speed loader is compatible with the Glock 9mm, .40, .357, .380, and the .45 calibers.
-Just be aware that there are a few Glock products it is NOT compatible with such as, the Glock G42 single stack and the 10mm magazines.
+The Glock magazine speed loader works with Glock 9mm, .40, .357, .380, and .45 calibers.
+However, it’s not compatible with certain Glock products like the G42 single stack and the 10mm magazines.

 Glock Loader Pros and Cons